 Greater Bank may require you to complete a Statement of Financial Position and include supporting evidence such as proof of income and expenditure, bank statements or medical information.

-The Accounts Control officer will provide you with the information that is required.
+The Collections officer will provide you with the information that is required.

 Once we are aware of your financial difficulty we will suspend collections activity whilst we are assessing your situation.